isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

   </tr>
 </tbody></table>

-#### Join the Joint Innovation Centre Launch Event
+#### Join us at the Joint Innovation Centre Launch Event

 ![](/images/Facilities/Co%20Working%20Space/blue-zone.jpg)
 **Image for placement only**

-RSVP your attendance to be part of the launch of AWS-IMDA Joint Innovation Centre!
-Be the first to visit the space and witness innovation powered by AWS.
-Learn about the success stories of IMDA and AWS programs for large enterprises, SMEs and startups.
-Listen to success stories and possibilities of corporate innovation from our panelist from IMDA, AWS, CASE, PAND.AI, and PinDrop in our exciting fireside chat.
+Be among the first to witness the innovation powered by AWS.
+Explore the space and discover success stories of IMDA and AWS programs for enterprises, SMEs, and startups.

+Join our panelists from IMDA, AWS, CASE, PAND.AI, and PinDrop in a dynamic fireside chat to learn about corporate innovation success stories and possibilities.

 **Programme:**